tamnva/hydroecolstm/README.md

 ### The GUI

 - After lanching the GUI, you should see the following window (the latest version could look different).
+There are two examples that were documented in [this files](https://ars.els-cdn.com/content/image/1-s2.0-S1574954125000032-mmc1.pdf)

 <p align="center">
   <img src="https://github.com/tamnva/hydroecolstm/blob/master/docs/images/intro_figure.gif" width=100% title="hover text">